bootphon/pygamma-agreement/README.md

 * `typing_extensions <https://github.com/python/typing>`_ (>= 3.7.4.3)

-PyGammaAgreement is a Python 3 package and is currently tested for Python 3.7.
+pygamma-agreement is a Python 3 package and is currently tested for Python 3.7.
 PyGammaAgreement does not work with Python 2.7.

 User installation
 -----------------

-PyGammaAgreement can be easily installed using pip
+pygamma-agreement can be easily installed using pip

 .. code-block:: shell